 Our Experts Can Be Part of Your Next Event

 NSSGA’s Speakers Bureau is comprised of leaders and staff who are available to speak at industry events on a variety of topics.
 These subject matter experts bring years of experience and are well versed in environmental issues, safety and health regulations and best practices and government affairs to state association meetings and other events.
-Read through the bios below and contact firstname.lastname@example.org to request a member of NSSGA’s Speakers Bureau to attend your upcoming event.
+Contact firstname.lastname@example.org to request a member of NSSGA’s Speakers Bureau to attend your upcoming event.

 Joseph Casper, NSSGA Vice President of Safety